 Impacts related to Noise (Construction).
 The construction analysis identified potential significant noise impacts related to general construction activity with heavy-duty equipment.
 Mitigation measures imposed on the proposed project would reduce noise levels to the greatest extent feasible.
 However, construction noise levels would still exceed the 5-dBA significance threshold at various sensitive receptors.
-Therefore, general construction noise levels in excess of applicable standards, and result in a substantial temporary or periodic increase in ambient noise levels in the project vicinity.
+Therefore, general construction noise would result in a significant and unavoidable impact, would expose people to, or generate, noise levels in excess of applicable standards, and result in a substantial temporary or periodic increase in ambient noise levels in the project vicinity.

 Notwithstanding the disclosure of these significant impacts, there are specific overriding economic, legal, social, technological, and other reasons that the LADRP finds for approving this project.
 The City has a shortage of parks and open space.
-The City has only about 10 percent of the recommended 8-10 acres of parks and open space for every 1,000 residents.7 Only a quarter of children in Los Angeles live within a quarter mile of a park.
+The City has only about 10 percent of the recommended 8-10 acres of parks and open space for every 1,000 residents.
+Only a quarter of children in Los Angeles live within a quarter mile of a park.
 Establishing public open space for recreational and physical activity is central to engaging diverse population groups with broad ranging and long-lasting public health implications.
 While the provision of cultural amenities is a beneficial component to quality of life, it is outweighed by the need to sustain and improve public health within the City.
 On balance, the LADRP finds that there are specific, economic, legal, social, technological, and other considerations associated with the project that serve to override and outweigh the project's significant impact and, thus, the significant impact to cultural resources is considered acceptable.